richelbilderbeek/wilson_et_al_pci_rr_review/README.md

 We will assess the reporting quality of each included systematic review using the 46-point checklist developed by Hunniford et al. (2021).
 The checklist is adapted from the PRISMA guidelines for systematic reviews and is more specific to systematic review of animal studies.
 However, the checklist is not currently an official extension to PRISMA.
-Although it is not recommended to use the general PRISMA guidelines to assess in vivo systematic review reporting quality, the adapted checklist for preclinical systematic reviews has been designed for this purpose.
+Although it is not recommended to use the general PRISMA guidelines to assess in vivo systematic review reporting quality [richelbilderbeek: I would enjoy a reference to this statement :-) ], the adapted checklist for preclinical systematic reviews has been designed for this purpose.

 The checklist items are written in full in Appendix 2.